IS YOUR NEW HIRE A NO-SHOW?

 So, how do employers create a more engaged workforce?

-Once a new hire signs an offer letter they are committing to become an employee.
+Once a new hire signs an offer letter they are committing to becoming an employee.
 They are less likely to walk away from an offer if they feel part of their new company right away and remain engaged from the time they accept the offer to their first day, and beyond.
-This is where an immediate on-boarding programme (or “pre-boarding”) can make a huge difference to recruitment outcomes.
+This is where an immediate onboarding programme (or “pre-boarding”) can make a huge difference to recruitment outcomes.

 A workforce communication platform like StaffCircle gives new hires immediate, limited access to company information and training, which can be automatically expanded once they arrive on their first day.
 Engaging new employees in this way gives them a feel for company culture, builds excitement, minimises first-day nerves and makes them feel part of the team – all before they’ve even started.

 Keep up momentum

 Perhaps more common than the problem of the new hire no-show is that of new employees leaving after a short period of time.
 This can be the result of staff not being on-boarded thoroughly enough.
 Often, following a one- or two-week on-boarding programme, new employees are left to their own devices, which can slow down their progress and lead to reduced confidence, dissatisfaction and loss of interest.

 A 90-day on-boarding plan that can be delivered cheaply and effectively through a digital platform like StaffCircle keeps new employees engaged and connected to their company, and as a result, can improve staff retention rates.
 The onboarding programme starts before employees turn up for work on their first day and can be delivered as digital training through the StaffCircle app.

 Engagement becomes even more of a challenge for employers in industries where workers don’t typically use computers or are based in different locations.
 The easiest way to connect these employees to their organisation is through technology, specifically smartphones.